Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

-Short Biographies: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z | Explanation | Acronyms
+Biographies of Performers: Main Page | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Neal Davies (Bass-Baritone)

-Born: Newport (Gwent), South Wales, United Kingdom
+Born: Newport (Gwent), South Wales, UK

 The Welsh bass-baritone, Neal Davies, studied at King's College, London, and the Royal Academy of Music.
-He continued his studies at the International Opera Studio, Zurich, under the patronage of Dame Gwyneth Jones.
+He continued his studies at the International Opera Studio, Zürich, under the patronage of Dame Gwyneth Jones.
 His professional debut was with the Coburg Opera and he subsequently appeared with the Opera de Marseille, Welsh National Opera, and Scottish Opera.
-He has been a regular guest at the Edinburgh Festival (performing under Rozhdestvensky, Runnicles and Charles Mackerras).
+He has been a regular guest at the Edinburgh Festival (performing under Gennady Rozhdestvensky, Runnicles and Charles Mackerras).
 He won the Lieder Prizae at the 1991 Cardiff Singer of the World Competition.

-Source: Händel & Haydn Society (2001-2002)
+Handel & Haydn Society (2001-2002)

 Contributed by